crstffr/jspm-bundler/README.md

 # jspm-bundler

-A more configurable bundler for JSPM.
-Saves bundle configuration to an external JS file (instead of your config.js) so that it can be easily excluded from git repos and updated independently of the config.js.
+A configurable bundler for JSPM.
+Saves bundle manifest to an external JS file (instead of your config.js) so that it can be easily excluded from git repos and updated independently of the config.js.

 * Easier management of exclusions (exclude groups or packages)
 * Bundle/unbundle specific groups